-Data Definition.f This is a measure of where the patient receives his PC and by whom.
+Data Definition.f This is a measure of where the patient receives his primary care and by whom.
 A low percentage is better.
-The formula is the total VHA ER/Urgent Care/FEE ER encounters while on panel (including FEE ER visits) divided by the number of PC encounters while on panel with the patient's assigned PC (or associate) provider plus the total VHA ER/Urgent Care/FEE ER encounters (including FEE ER visits) while on panel plus the number of PC encounters while on panel plus the number of PC encounters while on panel with a provider other than the patient's PC Provider/Associate Provider.
+The formula is the total VHA ER/Urgent Care/FEE ER encounters while on panel (including FEE ER visits) divided by the number of PC encounters while on panel with the patient's assigned PC (or associate) provider plus the total VHA ER/Urgent Care/FEE ER encounters (including FEE ER visits) while on panel plus the number of PC encounters while on panel plus the number of PC encounters while on panel plus the number of PC encounters while on panel plus the number of PC encounters while on panel plus the number of PC encounters while on panel plus the number of PC encounters while on panel with a provider other than the patient's PC Provider/Associate Provider.

-Data Definition.f The percent of discharges (VHA inpatient discharges) for the reporting timeframe for assigned PC patients where the patient was contacted by a member of the PACT the patient is assigned to within 2 business days post discharge.
+Data Definition.f The percent of discharges (VHA inpatient discharges) for the reporting timeframe for assigned PC patients where the patient was contacted by a member of the Patient Aligned Care Team the patient is assigned to within 2 business days post discharge.
 Discharges resulting in death and discharges where a patient is readmitted within 2 days of discharge are excluded from this metric.